Argonaute: RNA interference

 Argonaute proteins are the active part of RNA-induced silencing complex, cleaving the target mRNA strand complementary to their bound siRNA.
 Theoretically the dicer produces short double-stranded fragments so there should be also two functional single-stranded siRNA produced.
 But only one of the two single-stranded RNA here will be utilized to base pair with target mRNA.
-It is known as the guide strand, incorporated into the Argonaute protein and leads gene silencing.
-The other single-stranded named passenger strand is degraded during the RNA-induced silencing complex process.
+It is known as the guide strand, which is incorporated into the Argonaute protein and leads gene silencing.
+The other single-stranded RNA, named the passenger strand, is degraded during the RNA-induced silencing complex process.

 Once the Argonaute is associated with the small RNA, the enzymatic activity conferred by the PIWI domain cleaves only the passenger strand of the small interfering RNA.
 RNA strand separation and incorporation into the Argonaute protein are guided by the strength of the hydrogen bond interaction at the 5′-ends of the RNA duplex, known as the asymmetry rule.
 Also the degree of complementarity between the two strands of the intermediate RNA duplex defines how the miRNA are sorted into different types of Argonaute proteins.

 In animals, Argonaute associated with miRNA binds to the 3′-untranslated region of mRNA and prevents the production of proteins in various ways.
 The recruitment of Argonaute proteins to targeted mRNA can induce mRNA degradation.
 The Argonaute-miRNA complex can also affect the formation of functional ribosomes at the 5′-end of the mRNA.
 The complex here competes with the translation initiation factors and/or abrogate ribosome assembly.
 Also, the Argonaute-miRNA complex can adjust protein production by recruiting cellular factors such as peptides or post translational modifying enzymes, which degrade the growing of polypeptides.

 In plants, once de novo double-stranded (ds) RNA duplexes are generated with the target mRNA, an unknown RNase-III-like enzyme produces new siRNAs, which are then loaded onto the Argonaute proteins containing PIWI domains, lacking the catalytic amino acid residues, which might induce another level of specific gene silencing.